pintub/dataStructure-algo/Graph.md

 - Types depending on Source/Destination
   - Only one source given, Find the shortest path from source to all nodes
   - Both source and destination given
   - Multiple Source.
-Example, ZeroOne Matrix
+Example, ZeroOne Matrix.
+This problem uses/overrides same nodeVsDistanceFromNode map for all sources
 - Difference wrt other above problems
   - Start w/ source node, other problems go via outer loop.
 Disconnected components are anyway at ∞ distance from source.
 So, no need of outer loop.
   - For result, use nodeVsDistanceFromSourceMap .
 Initialize distanceFromSource = 0 for source node and other node distances with Int.MAX.